ES2Spring2020-ComputinginEngineering/project-2-aedanbrown/README.md

   - normal_class is an array of the normalized classification values

 graphData(glucose, hemoglobin, classification)
--graphData graphs the normalized data; each classification has a different color -It takes in three arguments:
+- graphData graphs the normalized data; each classification has a different color
+- It takes in three arguments:
-        -glucose is an array of the normalized glucose values -hemoglobin is an array of the normalied hemoglobin values -classification is an array that represents each data point's classification -It doesn't return anything
+  - glucose is an array of the normalized glucose values
+  - hemoglobin is an array of the normalied hemoglobin values
+  - classification is an array that represents each data point's classification
+- It doesn't return anything

 createTestCase()
--createTestCase creates a new test case
+- createTestCase creates a new test case
--It doesn't take any arguments
+- It doesn't take any arguments
--It returns two integers:
+- It returns two integers:
-        -new_hemoglobin represents the hemoglobin value of the test case -new_glucose represents the glucose value of the test case
+  - new_hemoglobin represents the hemoglobin value of the test case
+  - new_glucose represents the glucose value of the test case

 calculateDistanceArray(glucose_test, hemoglobin_test, glucose, hemoglobin)
--calculateDistanceArray calculates the distance between each data point and the test case -It takes in four arguments:
+- calculateDistanceArray calculates the distance between each data point and the test case
+- It takes in four arguments:
-        -glucose_test is the glucose value of the test case -hemoglobin_test is the hemoglobin value of the test case -glucose is the array of the normalized glucose values -hemoglobin is the array of the normalized hemoglobin values -It returns an array of the distance from the test case to each data point
+  - glucose_test is the glucose value of the test case
+  - hemoglobin_test is the hemoglobin value of the test case
+  - glucose is the array of the normalized glucose values
+  - hemoglobin is the array of the normalized hemoglobin values
+- It returns an array of the distance from the test case to each data point

-nearestNeighborClassifier(glucose_test,hemoglobin_test, glucose, hemoglobin, classification) -nearestNeighborClassifier classifies a test case using the nearest neighbor method -It takes five arguments:
+nearestNeighborClassifier(glucose_test,hemoglobin_test, glucose, hemoglobin, classification)
+- nearestNeighborClassifier classifies a test case using the nearest neighbor method
-        -glucose_test is the glucose value of the test case -hemoglobin_test is the hemoglobin value of the test case -glucose is the array of the normalized glucose values -hemoglobin is the array of the normalized hemoglobin values -classification is an array that represents each data point's classification -It returns an interger representing the classification of the nearest neighbor
+- It takes five arguments:
+  - glucose_test is the glucose value of the test case
+  - hemoglobin_test is the hemoglobin value of the test case
+  - glucose is the array of the normalized glucose values
+  - hemoglobin is the array of the normalized hemoglobin values
+  - classification is an array that represents each data point's classification
+- It returns an interger representing the classification of the nearest neighbor

 graphTestCase(glucose_test, hemoglobin_test, glucose, hemoglobin, classification)
--graphData graphs the normalized data and the test case -It takes in five arguments:
+- graphData graphs the normalized data and the test case
+- It takes in five arguments:
-        -glucose_test is the glucose value of the test case -hemoglobin_test is the hemoglobin value of the test case
+  - glucose_test is the glucose value of the test case
+  - hemoglobin_test is the hemoglobin value of the test case
-        -glucose is an array of the normalized glucose values -hemoglobin is an array of the normalied hemoglobin values -classification is an array that represents each data point's classification -It doesn't return anything
+  - glucose is an array of the normalized glucose values
+  - hemoglobin is an array of the normalied hemoglobin values
+  - classification is an array that represents each data point's classification
+- It doesn't return anything

 kNearestNeighborClassifier(k,glucose_test,hemoglobin_test,glucose,hemoglobin,classification)
--kNearestNeighborClassifier classifies a test case using the k-nearest neighbor method -It takes six arguments:
+- kNearestNeighborClassifier classifies a test case using the k-nearest neighbor method
+- It takes six arguments:
-	-k is the number of neighbors that should be looked at; it should be odd -glucose_test is the glucose value of the test case -hemoglobin_test is the hemoglobin value of the test case -glucose is the array of the normalized glucose values -hemoglobin is the array of the normalized hemoglobin values -classification is an array that represents each data point's classification -It returns an interger representing the classification of the nearest neighbor
+  - k is the number of neighbors that should be looked at; it should be odd
+  - glucose_test is the glucose value of the test case
+  - hemoglobin_test is the hemoglobin value of the test case
+  - glucose is the array of the normalized glucose values
+  - hemoglobin is the array of the normalized hemoglobin values
+  - classification is an array that represents each data point's classification
+- It returns an interger representing the classification of the nearest neighbor